-Cornea transplant is a relatively safe procedure.
+Cornea transplant is relatively safe.
 Still, it does carry a small risk of serious complications, such as:

-In some cases, your body's immune system may mistakenly attack the donor cornea.
-This is called rejection, and it may require medical treatment or another cornea transplant.
+The body's immune system can mistakenly attack the donor cornea.
+This is called rejection.
+Rejection might require medical treatment or another cornea transplant.

-Make an appointment with your eye doctor if you notice any signs and symptoms of rejection, such as:
+Make an urgent appointment with your eye doctor if you notice symptoms of rejection, such as:

-Rejection occurs in about 10 percent of cornea transplants.
+Rejection occurs in about 10% of cornea transplants.

 Before cornea transplant surgery, you will undergo:

-During the most common type of cornea transplant (penetrating keratoplasty), your surgeon cuts through the entire thickness of the abnormal or diseased cornea to remove a small button-sized disk of corneal tissue.
-An instrument that acts like a cookie cutter (trephine) is used to make this precise circular cut.
+Penetrating keratoplasty.
+This operation involves a full-thickness cornea transplant.
+Your surgeon cuts through the entire thickness of the irregular or diseased cornea to remove a small button-sized disk of corneal tissue.
+A special instrument is used to make this precise circular cut.

 The donor cornea, cut to fit, is placed in the opening.
-Your surgeon then uses a fine thread to stitch the new cornea into place.
-The stitches may be removed at a later visit when you see your eye doctor.
+Your surgeon then uses stitches, also called sutures, to keep the new cornea in place.
+The stitches might be removed at a later visit with your eye doctor.

 Anterior lamellar keratoplasty (ALK).
-This procedure removes diseased tissue from the front corneal layers, including the epithelium and the stroma, but leaves the back endothelial layer in place.
+Two different methods remove diseased tissue from the front corneal layers, including the epithelium and the stroma.
+However, they leave the back endothelial layer in place.

-Once your cornea transplant is completed, you can expect to:
+After your cornea transplant, you can expect to:

 Most people who receive a cornea transplant will have their vision at least partially restored.
-What you can expect after your cornea transplant depends on the reason for your surgery and your health.
+What you can expect after your cornea transplant depends on your health and the reason for your surgery.

 Your risk of complications and cornea rejection continues for years after your cornea transplant.
-For this reason, expect to see your eye doctor annually.
-Cornea rejection can often be managed with medications.
+For this reason, see your eye doctor yearly.
+Cornea rejection can often be managed with medicines.

-Your vision may initially be worse than before your surgery as your eye adjusts to the new cornea.
-It may take several months for your vision to improve.
+At first, your vision might be worse than it was before your surgery.
+Your eye needs time to adjust to the new cornea.
+It can take several months for your vision to improve.

-Once the outer layer of your cornea has healed — several weeks to several months after surgery — your eye doctor will work to make adjustments that can improve your vision, such as:
+It may take several weeks to several months after surgery for the outer layer of your cornea to heal.
+When it heals, your eye doctor will make adjustments that can improve your vision, such as: